A list of frequently asked questions about video consultations for patients.

 - Your consultation is held in a place that is convenient to you.

 - Reducing disruption to your day, by reducing the amount of time needed to attend your appointment.

 - Reducing the carbon emissions associated with travel.

 - Reducing the spread of infectious diseases such as COVID-19, by avoiding face-to-face contact.

-Using video consultations supports with the NHS COVID-19 response by:
+How did video consultations support the NHS response to COVID-19?

-- Enabling clinicians to see patients who are unable to travel, this includes patients who are in at risk groups or who need to self-isolate.
+- Enabling clinicians to see patients who are unable to travel, including patients who were in at risk groups or who needed to self-isolate.

-- Enabling clinicians to work from home, this includes staff in at risk groups, those who are self-isolating or those who are experiencing travel difficulties.
+- Enabling clinicians to work from home, including staff in at risk groups, those who were self-isolating or those who were experiencing travel difficulties.

-I have been offered a face-to-face appointment but do not want to come to the hospital because of COVID-19 – what should I do?
+I have been offered a face-to-face appointment but do not want to come to the hospital – what should I do?

-Some face-to-face appointments will be necessary over this period.
+Some face-to-face appointments will be necessary.
 The decision on whether an appointment takes place face-to-face, on video or by telephone is taken by an expert clinician based on your individual care needs.